lagimik/PartnerCrucible/DataAISolutionArea-AzureOpenAI.md

 [Advancing human-centered AI: Updates on responsible AI research](https://www.microsoft.com/en-us/research/blog/advancing-human-centered-ai-updates-on-responsible-ai-research/) | he following is a glimpse into the past year’s research for advancing responsible AI with authors from Aether.| Microsoft Research
 [Generative AI is here - Does you company have the DNA to make it work?](https://online.flippingbook.com/view/524344474/) | The GenAI DNA Framework presented in this article is intended to help companies reduce risks, increase adoption, accelerate benefits, and achieve the business value desired from GenAI while keeping the frustrations and costs of “random acts of digital” at a minimum. | Cognixia
 [AI Anthology](https://unlocked.microsoft.com/ai-anthology/a) | we invited 20 experts, with specialties encompassing a broad spectrum—spanning the fields of business, economics, education, engineering, health, history, law, mathematics, medicine, psychology, and the sciences—to explore the capabilities of GPT-4 and provide their insightful reflections in the form of essays. | Microsoft Unlocked
+[AI Business School](https://www.microsoft.com/en-us/ai/ai-business-school) | Online leadership series and learn how to drive business impact by creating an effective AI strategy, enabling an AI-ready culture, innovating responsibly, and more| Microsoft

 ## Responsible AI